bnacheva/JavaFMI/README.md

 # JavaFMI
-[Java] Java course at Sofia University, Faculty of Mathematics and Informatics, 2019/2020
+## Java course at Sofia University, Faculty of Mathematics and Informatics, 2019/2020